smwoj/dialogflow-python-webhook/README.md

 DialogFlow performs NLU and attempts to match an intent defined for a given agent (agents are in 1:1 relation to Google Assistant).

 Intents are defined within the DialogFlow agent.
-Intent definition requires training utterances (obviously), slots definition and fullfillment method, which is called when a user utters a sentence matching this intent.
+Intent definition requires training utterances (obviously), slots definition and fulfillment method, which is called when a user utters a sentence matching this intent.

 One of the fulfillment possibilities is providing your own webhook.
 Dialogflow will send a POST request to a webservice you provide.
 This request will contain all the data related to the user's utterance (full utterance, matched slots, conversation id and others).